 CONCLUSION: Although lymphangioma of the nasopharynx is very rare, it can cause ET obstruction and aggravate COM.
 Complete surgical excision followed by a tympanoplasty (if required) would be the ideal way to go about.
 Since there is a risk of recurrence, regular follow up would be essential.

-Informed consent and ethical approval was obtained before the procedure.
 No funds/grants were obtained for this surgery.